prayansh514/Google-swift-research-project/README.md

 ---

 ## 🚀 Project Overview
-This research project explores the implementation and performance of **Google Swift**, a state-of-the-art congestion control protocol designed for high-performance datacenter environments.
-Using the **ns-3 (Network Simulator 3)**, we evaluate Swift's ability to manage ultra-low latency requirements and solve "Incast" congestion through precise delay-gradient pacing.
+This research project implements and evaluates **Google Swift**, a delay-based congestion control protocol designed for high-performance datacenter environments.
+Using the **ns-3 (Network Simulator 3)**, we analyze Swift's ability to maintain ultra-low latency and solve "Incast" congestion through precise delay-gradient pacing.

-In modern datacenters, "Mice" flows (short-lived RPCs) and "Elephant" flows (long-lived bulk data) compete for the same bottleneck link.
-Standard loss-based protocols (like TCP Cubic) often fill router buffers, causing high tail-latency.
+In modern datacenters, "Mice" flows (short-lived RPCs) and "Elephant" flows (long-lived bulk data) compete for the same bottleneck.
+Standard loss-based protocols (like TCP Cubic) often fill router buffers, causing **Bufferbloat**.
 Swift solves this by monitoring the slope of RTT ($dR/dt$) to react *before* packet loss occurs.

 ---